-We can send cabin and container our branches Figure 3.4.
+We can send electronics our branches Figure 3.4.
 If we don't have enough quantity this program give us a warning.
-In this part branch code and branch name comes outomaticaly with branch data base.
+In this part branch code and branch name comes automaticaly with branch data base.
 Product name, product model and product code comes the selling database.
 The user just enter the quantity other operations automaticaly continuous.
-If you send the products in branches you can olso see the information about products.
+If you send the products in branches you can also see the information about products.